What is the Arizona Parents Commission on Drug Education and Prevention?

 Are there currently any vacancies on the Parents Commission?

-No, there is currently no vacancy on the 9-member commission.
+There is currently one vacancy for a Parent Representative on the 9-member commission.

 How do I become a Commissioner?

-If you are interested in serving as a commissioner on the Parents Commission and would like to be considered when a future vacancy arises, click here to apply.
+If you are interested in serving as a commissioner on the Parents Commission, click here to apply.

 How do I apply for funding?

 Those interested in applying for the Parents Commission Grant must participate in a competitive grant process.
 The Governor’s Office of Youth, Faith and Family (GOYFF) uses the Arizona State Procurement Office’s ProcureAZ eProcurement system when issuing “Letters of Intent to Issue a Solicitation” for RFGAs.
 If interested in receiving an e-mail notification from the ProcureAZ system, register here.

 When will the next RFGA be available?